ascholerChemeketa/cs160Reader/_sources/CSPDecisionsStrings/inString.rst

     def getSeason(monthName):
         monthName = monthName.lower()
         season = ""
-        if "dec" in monthName or "fan" in monthName or "feb" in monthName: season = "Winter"
+        if "dec" in monthName or "jan" in monthName or "feb" in monthName: season = "Winter"
         # add code for other seasons
         # mar, apr, may are Spring